openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/6_conversions.rst

     let b: Base = new Derived()
     let d: Derived = b as Derived

-These conversion can cause runtime error (TBD: name it), if a type of converted expression cannot be converted to the *target type*.
+A runtime error occurs (**TBD: name it**) during these conversion if the type of a converted expression cannot be converted to the *target type*:

 .. code-block:: typescript
    :linenos: